isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For example, there is no guarantee that a thread pool is used to minimize thread construction.
 In fact, most current `async()` implementations don't.
-However, `async()` is simple and logically correct so until something better comes along and unless you really need to optimize for many asynchroneous tasks, stick with `async()`.
+However, `async()` is simple and logically correct so until something better comes along and unless you really need to optimize for many asynchronous tasks, stick with `async()`.

 ##### Enforcement